Code-Institute-Submissions/Reviewsic/README.md

 Social media links have been included in the development  process but will not be linked currently to any external pages, due to social media not existing currently for this project.
 They have been included into the footer for the live site but are linked currently to a different source.

+### Development Modification
+During the development process various factors that had been shown in the design of the site through wireframes didn't work as well on the live site.
+The main modifcation is the inclusion of a background across the whole site in order to make the webpage more interesting to look at, by doing this containers were added to forms and the callouts to give more definition and calrity to the input fields, colourful buttons were also added as an eye catching adjustment.
+The choice to not automatically log users in after registration has been considered as an extra security measure meaning the user will have to physically log in after registration.
+Finally not adding the socail media buttons onto the footer was decided as they wouldnt be linked to any external page but is something that can be added at a later date.

 ## Technologies <a name="tech"></a>